There are currently 123 names in this directory

 a process whereby a family dispute resolution practitioner assists people to resolve some or all of their disputes with each other following separation.

 Family law registry

-a public area at a Family Court and Federal Circuit Court where people can obtain information about the court and its processes and where parties file documents in relation to their case.
+a public area at a Federal Circuit and Family Court of Australia where people can obtain information about the court and its processes and where parties file documents in relation to their case.